nushell/nushell.github.io/book/pipelines.md

 | mkdir $in                 # 5: Create the directory
 ```

-While the second form may be overly verbose for this contribed example, you'll notice several advantages:
+While the second form may be overly verbose for this contrived example, you'll notice several advantages:

 - It can be composed step-by-step with a simple <kbd>↑</kbd> (up arrow) to repeat the previous command and add the next stage of the pipeline.
 - It's arguably more readable.